Huy-DNA/expresso/README.md

 # expresso

-Recreate a Node.js (actually Deno, but I'll use Deno's Node APIs) web framework, which implements:
+Recreate a Node.js (actually Deno) web framework.
+The API mirrors (a subset of) [expressjs](https://expressjs.com/).

-* HTTP server:
+## Rationale

+- Personal engineering skill issues:
+  - Sloppy abstractions.
+    - Wrong abstractions.
+    - Unnecessary abstraction a.k.a adding to high cognitive load.
+    - Abstractions that don't compose a.k.a one-shot abstractions a.k.a abstractions that are there *only* for the sake of deduplicating code a.k.a very inelegent.
+  - Unnecessarily complex code.
+- The `expressjs` API to me is very elegant:
+  - Simple/Straightforward.
+  - Streamline:
+    ```ts
+    res.status(200).send("This is the response");
+    ```
+  - Composable: You can create complex handlers and register it with `express()`, be it a simple function or a complex `Router`, which is itself a set of registered functions or `Router`s.
+    ```ts
+    const cRouter = express.Router();
+    cRouter.use('/child', ...);

+    const pRouter = express.Router();
+    pRouter.use('/parent', cRouter);

+    const app = express();
+    app.use('/app', pRouter);
+    ```

+    After reading the classic SICP book ([my notes](https://github.com/Huy-DNA/sicp)), this property is called `closure` - `expressjs` allows the combination of handlers and the result can itself be combined further.
+- I want to play with Node's HTTP API a bit.

+## Why Node's HTTP API is not enough

+As far as I know, the HTTP API in Node handles HTTP at mostly the connection level:
+  - It can accept and serve concurrent connections well.
+The serving logic is left to the programmer.
+  - It allows us to receive requests and send appropriate responses.
+  - It provides us a low-level mechanism to extract request headers, cookies and body.

+This is still lackluster (understandable) to be an HTTP-compliant HTTP server & a web framework.

+  - In terms of an HTTP-compliant HTTP server, we need:
+    - Content negotiation.
+    - Conditional-GET handling.
+    - Range requests.
+    - etc.

+    These are mostly left to the programmer in the Node's HTTP API & even in `express` to allow for more flexibility.
+However, `express` does provide ways to handle these easier.

+  - In terms of a Web framework:
-    - The HTTP API in Node has handled concurrent connections well.
-The HTTP API also provides us a low-level mechanism to extract request headers, cookies and body.
-This is incovenient sometimes, for example, an HTTP request body is streamed incrementally and we need to put together the chunks to get the full body. -> We'll provide a higher-level way to extract a full request and access its fields.
+    - The HTTP API is primitive:
+      - HTTP request body is streamed incrementally and we need to put together the chunks to get the full HTTP body.
-    - The HTTP API in Node only handles HTTP at the connection level.
-The semantics and interpretation of HTTP requests are still not defined, for example, content negotiation, file uploads, request header interpretation, conditional-GET handling.
-The HTTP server, to be compliant with the HTTP RFC 9110 & RFC 9112, needs to provide some sensible defaults.
-    - We also need to handle large file downloads by breaking it into multiple HTTP responses.
-* Web framework - After we have an HTTP server with sensible defaults, the web framework should allow users to:
+      - HTTP cookies need to be manually parsed.
+      - etc.
+    - Some common functionality is missing:
-    - Specify routes & handlers.
+      - Specifying routes & handlers.
-    - Specify middleware.
+      - Specifying middleware.
-    - Parse query string, request body (based on content-type), cookies, so that the users can easily extract these information.
+      - HTTP request body parsing based on its `Content-Type` header.
       - Quickly build responses: send cookies, serve static files, render HTML.

-I tend to overdesign/over-engineer, so in this project, I'll try to write code right away and only abstract when blocked.
+## Philosophy

+Keep it simple.
+Just write the code first & abstract when needed *or* may abstract in advance but only minimally.

+## What is implemented?

+I intend to cover the breadth but not much depth:

+- Easily extract headers, cookies, querystring, body from a request.
+- Easily set headers, cookie, body on a response.
+- Register a handler for a route. `Router`s are not supported.
+- Serve static files.
+- Support templating engines.

 ## Experience